kartverket/regelrett_implementasjon/backend/README.md

 Edit Configurations -> Set up Runtime Environment with KTOR, and point to the class Application.kt

+Set up as follows:

+Working directory: <root of project>/backend
+Use classpath of module: spire-kk.backend.main

+# Run the application

+To set up an IntelliJ project, New Project from existing sources -> <root directory for spire-kk> -> Gradle project

 # Recieve all metodeverk

 http://localhost:8080/metodeverk

 # curl.txt

-Curl commands for querying Airtable
+Contains curl commands for querying Airtable

 # Flyway